 Different ways to get to Havasupai:

-- Hike: This is a straight forward hike with few chances of getting lost.
+Hike: This is a straight forward hike with few chances of getting lost.
 It's 10 miles with 2,800 feet in elevation loss/gain and it can be HOT.
 The first mile and a half will have the steepest descent of about 1,000 feet with the remaining 1,800 feet being a steady descent spread out over the remaining 8.5 miles.
 Once you get down into the canyon, a good portion of the hike will be in sand.
 Eight miles into the hike, you’ll arrive at the village and another two miles will bring you to the campground.
-Or, you can hire a horse to carry your heavy bags down to the campground (see below) and just carry a day pack with water and snacks.
+Or, you can hire a mule to carry your heavy bags down to the campground and just carry a day pack with water and snacks.
+If you’d like to hire a mule to carry your bags, you’ll have to make the reservation on the same website where you made your camping reservations.
 Make sure you start your hike early or late to avoid the sun and carry at least 3L of water and enough snacks for the entire hike.
 Hiking out will obviously be tougher because you have to hike up that 2,800 feet you came down.

 Once you hike down past the village, the trail to all of the waterfalls is pretty much a straight shot with the exception of Fifty-foot, Hidden, and Mooney.
 Here are a few tips for each of them: